janelyn-geronimo/dusal_webscraping_module/README.md

 # dusal_webscraping_module
-Tutorial on how to web scrape in R https://janelyn-geronimo.github.io/dusal_webscraping_module/
+Link to tutorial on how to web scrape in R: https://janelyn-geronimo.github.io/dusal_webscraping_module/